Joe8Bit/change-maker-api/README.md

 4. This container is then pushed automatically [into Docker Hub](https://hub.docker.com/r/joe8bit/change-maker-api/)
 5. Docker Hub then sends a webhook to Docker Cloud, Docker Cloud then handles the zero downtime deploy of the container into AWS using Docker Hubs 'high availability' mode.

+## Production

+The application is currently deployed into a high availability cluster in Amazon Web Services, that cluster is provisioned and managed by Docker Cloud.

-The container is currently deployed four times across two `micro` EC2 hosts in two `uas-east` availabilty Zones.
+The `change-api` container is currently deployed four times across two EC2 instances hosted in two `us-east` availabilty zones.
+The diagram below demonstrates this configuration.

+The `change-maker.io` domain is in a hosted zone Amazon's DNS service Route53.
+It points to CloudFront, Amazon's global CDN that functions as a reverse proxy/edge cache for the API.

 ![image](http://i.imgur.com/34XPvaP.png)
 [https://cloudcraft.co/view/a6ddad77-655a-4670-a06e-d78b4b290f18?key=iy8gmfxa9j5crgut](https://cloudcraft.co/view/a6ddad77-655a-4670-a06e-d78b4b290f18?key=iy8gmfxa9j5crgut)